 This client-side framework is tiny and rapid.
 It offers routing and XHR utilities out of the box and is excellent for developing SPAs.
 Also, it doesn’t depend on other libraries.
 Mithril has tons of documentation that is hand-crafted and filled with valuable examples of code.
 It doesn’t lock devs within strict patterns.
 Instead, it offers idiomatic pattern devs can follow, and tools that can aid them if needed.

 The demand for Mithril devs seems to grow as 2020 comes closer.
-So even though it might be not as popular as other frameworks on this list, we expect it to be widely used in the next year.
+So even though it might not be as popular as other frameworks on this list, we expect it to be widely used in the next year.

 - Small size